Endlessite/tubo/README.md

 But here's the thing — **you often can't install it**.
 And that's where Tubo was born:

 **The scenario**: You're SSH'd into a production server.
-You need to pull a log file.
-You can't install binaries (no root, noexec `/tmp`, corporate policy).
-With croc, you're stuck.
+You need to pull a 5GB log file.
+The `/tmp` partition is mounted as `noexec`.
+You don't have root.
+Corporate policy actively blocks the execution of unknown binaries.

+With croc, you are completely stuck.
 With Tubo:

 ```sh
 curl -sL https://tubo.endlessite.com/run | sh -s receive <token>